This document describes the format for the DashGL model format version 2.0.

 JSON

-For the four required fields are type
+For the four required fields are type, material, vertex and face.

 Type